aprilyye/camelmicro-website/documents/design-plan.md

 * Product Page

 For the product page, I plan on having an image slideshow display for each product of the company.
 I will also have a interactive drop down menu of information separated by category of the product, which will require a for loop to populate the accordion.
-I plan on storing all the products information in a database, and using SQL to fetch the product information to be uploaded to the site.
-This will require PHP interactivity to retrieve the SQL.
+I plan on storing images of the product in the uploads folder.
+Since CamelMicro only has 1 product, I'll simply display the product and its text in PHP/HTML.

 * Search